camunda/camunda-docs-static/enterprise/content/support.md

 ## Text Formatting

-JIRA offers the posibility to format text fileds and comments using the Wiki Style Renderer.
+JIRA offers the possibility to format text fields and comments using the Wiki Style Renderer.
 This offers a variety of formatting options, among which the option of adding preformatted code to your issues.
-To display a preview of your text in formatted form hit the preview button at the bottom left of text fields.
+To display a preview of your text in formatted form, hit the preview button at the bottom left of text fields.
-You can click the help icon or go to the JIRA [Text Formatting Notation Help](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all) in order to find additional information.
+You can click the help icon or go to the JIRA [Text Formatting Notation Help](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all) to find additional information.

 ## Visibility of JIRA Tickets